Health and Medical Psychology Health and Medical Humanities

 Quantitative Study(ies)

-Objective: To assess the effectiveness of a Health Belief Model (HBM)–based educational intervention in improving knowledge, beliefs, and self-care practices among women diagnosed with polycystic ovary syndrome (PCOS).
+Objective: This study aimed to evaluate the effectiveness of Health Belief Model (HBM)–based education on improving women's knowledge, health beliefs, and practices regarding PCOS.

 Most read articles by the same author(s)